Pasumarthi2/GitRepoTest/Readme.md

-This is the sample file
+This is the sample file, Added few things to modify the file